icedpygui/IcedPyGui/CONTRIBUTING.md

 ```
 ##### Processing the callback

-The ipg_button is a typical example of a callback so see that code.
+The ipg_button and ipg_checkbox are typical examples of a callback, so see that code.
 The general flow is:
 * Obtain the MutexGuard of the callbacks HashMap type
 * Check to see if it exits using the id and event_name
-* Get and match the the callback since it's an Option<PyObject>
+* Get and match to the callback since it's an Option<PyObject>
 * Using the Python gil and matching all the variations of possible data (1-3), call the python method.

 ##### Add any parameter enums